DrThomasAger/smile/README.md

   - **Prompt compression**
   - **Integration into VS Code**
   - **Additional utilities**

+## Breaking it down - What even is a (: Smile syntactically for LLM's?

+***(: Smile***'s are composed of eyes `:`, and mouths  `(`, in-order to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent structure.
+It enhances instruction following, organization of the prompt, modular composability, and token efficiency.

+All the while you are making more **predictable** the **key inference outputs of your organization** for both you and your model.

 ## Repository Layout
 - `prompt/` – example prompts written in ***(: Smile***.